npjd/htn-backend-take-home/README.md

 - Find a way to export types from schema to resolver code for better consistency across codebase
 - Have the DB hosted on a server
 - The code in `resolver.ts` does not scale well imo if we were to add more features — it would be best to have each resolver have its functionality split across modules, and to have some common functions all these modules could interact with — for a small project like this I decided to just dump all the logic in one file
-- Make the tests db seperate from the server DB
+- Make the tests db separate from the server DB
 - More robust test suite

-Hopefully this is sufficient though!
-I really enjoyed working on this and hopefully I can keep doing this work with Hack the North!
+Hopefully, this is sufficient though!
+I enjoyed working on this and hopefully, I can keep doing this work with Hack the North!